veraberger/veraberger.github.io/index.md

 Pomona is behind on its goal to be carbon neutral by 2030.
 As President, I will push the College to divest from fossil fuels responsibly and counteract remaining emissions with a carbon fee and investment in sustainability-minded projects.

 ### ASPC
-+ Work with Facilities and Env Comm. to conduct in-depth analysis of ASPC-associated emissions and develop a plan to become carbon neutral
++ Work with Comm. of Facilities and Environment to conduct in-depth analysis of ASPC-associated emissions and develop a plan to become carbon neutral
 + Hold zero-waste events in collaboration with PEC and the Sustainability Office

 ### Pomona